 Q: How many states have enacted medical marijuana laws since 1996?

-A: Twenty-one states -- Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington -- and the District of Columbia have passed laws providing for limited legal protections from arrest for authorized patients who use cannabis with a doctor's recommendation.
-Maryland's new law takes effect on June 1, 2014.
-Currently, Maryland law eliminates fines and criminal penalties for citizens who successfully raise an 'affirmative defense' in court establishing that they possessed limited amounts of marijuana for medical purposes.
+A: Thirty states -- Alaska, Arizona, Arkansa, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and West Virginia -- and the District of Columbia have passed laws providing for limited legal protections from arrest for authorized patients who use cannabis with a doctor's recommendation.

 Q: Does the May 14, 2001 Supreme Court Ruling (U.S. v.
 Oakland Cannabis Buyers' Cooperative) affect these laws?